senseexcel/senseexcel/README.md

 2. The formula output values do not include any special characters not allowed in an Excel worksheet name such as  ?, /, (, ), ]  etc.

+Example: The formula below;

+=only([Fiscal Year])&'|'&'Report'

-Example: The formula =only([Fiscal Year])&'|'&'Report' would create and name a worksheet for each possible value of [Fiscal Year] concatenated with "|Report" as the engine makes its dynamic selections for [Fiscal Year] like below:
+would create and name a worksheet for each possible value of [Fiscal Year] concatenated with "|Report" as the engine makes its dynamic selections for [Fiscal Year] like below:

  2017|Report